DamnWidget/anaconda_go/README.md

 ### Symbol under the cursor analysis and navigation

-AnacondaGO is able to analyze whatever (non ambiguous) symbol under the current cursor position and return back panel with information or a browsing panel.
+AnacondaGO is able to analyze whatever (non ambiguous) symbol under the current cursor position and present a panel with information or a browsing panel.

 #### Usage